NicoHood/HoodLoader2/Readme.md

 to ensure high security to not brick your Arduino.

 First remove __all__ hardware from your Arduino to ensure nothing is messing up the upload.
-All you need to do is to connect the SPI lines correct together like this:
+All you need to do is to connect the SPI lines correct together like this.
+**The 100nF Capacitor is needed to prevent the 328/2560 from not being reset.**
+Only plug it in __after__ the sketch is uploaded to the 16u2.

 ![Connections](pictures/connections.jpg)

 ```
+100nF Capacitor:
+328/2560 RESET - GND

 Pin connections:
 328/2560 - 16u2
 MOSI     - MOSI
 MISO     - MISO
 SCK      - SCK
-PIN 10   - RESET
+PIN 10   - 16u2 RESET

 Optional Buttons for recovery:
 PIN 8    - Force DFU upload